Floris0106/Rereskillable-Rereforked/README.md

-# Rereskillable
+# Rereskillable Rereforked

-Rereskillable is a mod for Minecraft 1.16.5 that adds upgradeable skills and allows pack developers to lock different features behind those skills.
-Rereskillable is also compatible with Curios API - items that are put into curios slots will behave the same as armour.
-Heavily inspired by Reskillable and Skillable.
+Rereskillable Rereforked is a fork of Rereskillable, which is a fork of Reskillable, which is a fork of Skillable.

 This mod allows you to lock:
 - Items (using, wearing)
 - Blocks (breaking, placing)
-- Entities (mounting)
+- Entities (mounting, loot tables)
+Behid levels in 8 different skills.

 ## Configuration